ambernettech/chefdk-fundamentals/scene_06.md

 35
 -

-Same as before we update the dot-kitchen-dot-YAML file to use the docker driver and the centos-six-dot-four platform.
+Same as before we update the dot-kitchen-dot-YAML file to use the docker driver and the ubuntu-fourteen-dot-zero-four platform.

 -
 36,37